Fees and Charges (2026)

 Article 22

-CIMARA’s revenue constitutes:
+CIMARA’s revenue consists of:

 Article 23